UofSC-Fall-2021-Math-738-001/jekyll/about.md

 ## COVID Policies

-As of 8/17/2021, UofSC requires face covering, including in the class.
+As of 8/17/2021, UofSC requires face coverings, including in this class.
 For more information on this semester's COVID policies see the [guidance](https://sc.edu/about/offices_and_divisions/provost/academicpriorities/keepteaching/guidance/index.php) from the Provost.

 **I strongly encourage getting vaccinated**.